-Breathe and wait five minutes for an accurate result.
+Breathe and wait no more than 18 minutes for an accurate result.
 That’s the experience that imec aims for with its COVID-19 testing tool.

 But especially when it comes to that second objective, current testing methods fall short.
-With its coronavirus breathalyzer, imec aims to remedy those shortcomings and introduce fast, easy and accurate identification of COVID-19 spreaders.
+With its coronavirus breath sampler, imec aims to remedy those shortcomings and introduce fast, easy and accurate identification of viral diseases that are transmitted by exhaled particles.

 Watch the talk by imec expert Peter Peumans on how chip technologies can help the fight against COVID-19.